Last summer, my daughter and I traveled to Atlanta to see John Mulaney perform.

-Parts of the series were filmed on the reservation in Cherokee, North Carolina as well as in the Great Smoky Mountain National Park.
+Parts of the series were filmed on the reservation in Cherokee, North Carolina as well as in the Great Smoky Mountains National Park.
 View an excerpt of the show here.

-The movie that launched Jake Gyllenhall’s career in the late 90s is a personal favorite.
+The movie that launched Jake Gyllenhall’s career in the late 90s is a personal favorite of mine.

 The main set for the town of Coalwood was in Petros, Tennessee, which is also home to the fascinating Brushy Mountain State Penitentiary that jailed some of the most infamous criminals in Tennessee history.
 Make your trip a twofer.